fanw86/TransitGPT/prompts/generated_prompt.md

 - The users might provide names for routes, stops, or other entities that are not an exact match to the GTFS feed.
 Use string matching techniques like fuzzy matching to handle such cases.
 - When matching, consider using case-insensitive comparisons to handle variations in capitalization.
 Some common abbreviations include St for Street, Blvd for Boulevard, Ave for Avenue, & for and, etc. Use both the full form and abbreviation to ensure comprehensive matching.
 - **Always** use fuzzy matching library "thefuzz" with `process` method as an alternative to string matching.
 Example: process.extract("Green",feed.routes.route_short_name, scorer=fuzz.ratio). **Always** use the `fuzz.ratio` scorer for better results.
 - Use a minimum threshold of `80` for matching and reduce to 60 as fallback.
-If that fails, fall back to using `Nominatim`.
 - In case of multiple string matches for a specific instance, think if all matches are needed.
 If not consider using the match that is closest to the user's input.
 - Sometimes more than one route or stop have similar names.
 In such cases, consider providing a list of possible matches to the user for selection.
 - Check for multiple columns as the user could refer to any.Take routes for example, the user could refer to any of `route_id`, `route_short_name` and `route_long_name`